ChesterLen/Python-Advanced/Python Advanced - Exam Exercises/Exam - 06/README.txt

            b - - - - - - -
            - w - - - - - -
 	   - - - - - - - -

+03. Springtime
+Spring is the season of new beginnings.
+Fresh buds bloom, animals awaken and the earth seems to come to life again.
+Farmers and gardeners plant their seeds and temperatures slowly rise.
+Write a function called start_spring which will receive a different number of keyword arguments.
+Each keyword holds a key with a name of the spring object (string), and each value holds its type (string).
+For example, dahlia="flower", shrikes="bird", dogwood="tree".
+The function should sort the given spring objects in collections by their type:
+    • The collections sorted by their number of elements in descending order.
+If two or more collections have the same number of elements in them, return them in ascending order (alphabetically) by the type's name.
+    • Each collection's elements should be sorted in ascending order (alphabetically) by the object's name.

+Input
+    • There will be no input.
+Just parameters passed to your function.
+Output
+    • Return the result, sorted as described above in the format:
+        ◦ "{type_one}:
+	  -{spring_object_of_this_type_one}
+	  -{spring_object_of_this_type_two}
+	  …
+	  -{spring_object_of_this_type_N}
+	  {type_two}:
+	  …
+	  {type_N}:
+	  …
+	  -{last_spring_object_of_typeN}"

+    Test code: example_objects = {"Water Lilly": "flower",                  Output: flower:
+                                  "Swifts": "bird",                                 -Dahlia
+                                  "Callery Pear": "tree",                           -Tulip
+                                  "Swallows": "bird",                               -Water Lilly
+                                  "Dahlia": "flower",                               bird:
+                                  "Tulip": "flower",}                   	    -Swallows
+                                                                                    -Swifts
+                                  print(start_spring(**example_objects))            tree:
+                                                                                    -Callery Pear

+    Test code: example_objects = {"Swallow": "bird",                         Output: bird:
+                                  "Thrushes": "bird",                                -Shrikes
+                                  "Woodpeckers": "bird",                             -Swallow
+                                  "Swallows": "bird",                                -Swallows
+                                  "Warblers": "bird",                                -Thrushes
+                                  "Shrikes": "bird",}                                -Warblers
+                                                                                     -Woodpeckers

+                                  print(start_spring(**example_objects))

+    Tets code: example_objects = {"Magnolia": "tree",                         Output: bird:
+                                  "Swallow": "bird",                                  -Shrikes
+                                  "Thrushes": "bird",                                 -Swallow
+                                  "Pear": "tree",                                     -Thrushes
+                                  "Cherries": "tree",                                 tree:
+                                  "Shrikes": "bird",                                  -Cherries
+                                  "Butterfly": "insect"}                              -Magnolia
+                                                                                      -Pear
+                                  print(start_spring(**example_objects))              insect:
+                                                                                      -Butterfly